IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nomadic armor set, an early pre-boss desert themed thrower set made from easy to get materials!

--A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!

 -Luminous Alter, use it to transmute various items overtime by infusing them with Starlight!

 -A stronger post-L.Wraith Prismic Banshee that drops double loot, also the Prismic Banshee has been given a brand new original look!
-Thanks JellyBru and Rijam!
+Thanks JellyBru and Rijam! (hint: put fallen stars into the previous mentioned Luminous Alter)

 -Hoppers N Droppers, automate your Terraria!